Miguel Rojas Player Props: Dodgers vs. Diamondbacks

-After going 0-for-4 in his last game, Miguel Rojas and the Los Angeles Dodgers take on the Arizona Diamondbacks (who will hand the ball to Madison Bumgarner) at 9:10 PM ET on Saturday.
+The Los Angeles Dodgers and Miguel Rojas, who went 0-for-3 last time out, battle Zach Davies and the Arizona Diamondbacks at Dodger Stadium, Sunday at 4:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Diamondbacks.
+In his previous game he had a hitless showing (0-for-3) against the Diamondbacks.

 Miguel Rojas Game Info & Props vs. the Diamondbacks